 Between hand sanitizer, soap and household cleaners, your hands are taking a beating right now.
-To be on the safe side, we recommend making your #WFH look jewelry-free, but we know you're curious about what is safe for your lab-grown diamond engagement ring, so we’ll break it down for you:
+To be on the safe side, we recommend making your #WFH look jewelry free, but we know you're curious about what is safe for your rings and jewelry, so here is everything you need to know...

-We’re all becoming experts at singing “Happy Birthday” while we wash hands, but what is all that soap doing to your ring?
+We’re all accustomed to washing our hands, maybe even more so than before, but what is all that soap doing to your ring?
 Much like the hand sanitizer, the residue will build up on your center stone, causing it to lose its brilliance.
 It can be difficult to get between prongs and under the lab-grown diamond or gemstone to thoroughly clean it.
 If you do wear your ring all the time, we recommend keeping a small dish next to your sink so you have a safe place to put your ring while you’re scrubbing your hands.
 If you want to clean your ring, do it separately from when you are cleaning your hands - otherwise neither your hands nor rings are getting a thorough clean.

 If you’re like us, you’re constantly wiping down your home… even though it’s just you and your roomies right now.
 Cleaners are going to be the worst culprit on your fine jewelry.
 The harsh chemicals like bleach and chlorine can damage the metals and gemstones in your ring.
 It’s best to wear gloves or remove the ring completely when cleaning.

-Now that you know what’s NOT good for your engagement ring, here are some tips for maximizing the brilliance and shine of your lab-grown diamond.
+Now that you know what’s not good for your engagement ring, here are some tips for maximizing the brilliance and shine of your jewelry...

 Bringing in your ring to the MiaDonna store allows us to do a complimentary deeper clean and check your center stone to make sure you don’t have any loose prongs or side stones.
 If you can’t make it to the store, you can order an ultrasonic cleaner to perform a deep clean, but make sure you are having the center stone inspected regularly.